SynthstromAudible/DelugeFirmware/docs/community_features.md

 			* Automation (AUTO)
 				* Interpolation (INTE)
 					* When On, Interpolation is on by default in the Automation View.
-					* Note: This is just a default setting and can be overriden in the Automation View using the Select encoder button.
+					* Note: This is just a default setting and can be overriden in the Automation View using the Shift + Interpolation grid button shortcut combo.
 				* Clear (CLEA)
 					* When On, clearing the arrangement in arranger view / a clip in the regular Instrument Clip View will clear Notes and MPE, but not Automation.
 					* When On, to clear Non-MPE Automation you will need to enter the Automation Instrument Clip View.